Levels of Awareness in Waking and Dreaming

 Who am I?

 One of the main constituents of what we call ‘me’ or myself, is identification.
 Although our sense of self seems so concrete and definite, if we turn attention back on it the creature we call self is a very slippery customer to get hold of.
-What does seem obvious as we make the journey to our core self, is that the body sensations, the thoughts, the emotions felt, and the image we have of ourself, are identified with so deeply, that most people take them to be who they are.
+What does seem obvious as we make the journey to our core self, is that the body sensations, the thoughts, the emotions felt, and the image we have of ourselves, are identified with so deeply, that most people take them to be who they are.
 They believe their body is who they are; or their thoughts are what constitutes their real being, or their emotions or sexual experience are what they identify with.
-However, one can lose limbs, or even even be paralysed and still have a sense of self.
+However, one can lose limbs, or even be paralysed and still have a sense of self.
+You can be sterilised and so lose your sexual self -and yet you still exist.
 And if you gradually ‘undress’ yourself of all these things – imaginatively take away hearing, remove visual impression and body sensations – you still have a sense of self without them.
 Dreams make this very clear.
 Without the senses being active, without sight, without body sensations, you still dream and have a sense of existing.
 Usually though, even in dreams you clothe yourself in the usual trapping of the three dimensional body life of waking awareness.

 When we approach our core awareness it is like undressing.
 We lose body awareness if we do it while asleep.
 We pass through the realm of thought governed by language – so we lose thoughts.
 We lose all the things consciousness ‘clothes’ itself in while awake – yet we still exist.
 It is a very different form of existence, beyond the limitations of the body, and even time and space, but we still exist as an incredible creature alive in a world with almost no boundaries.
 We are godlike.
-In fact it seems to many when they experience this, that they are meeting God.
-At our core we are simply consciousness without any form or shape – this is called the spiritual dimension.
+In fact it seems to many when they experience this, that they are meeting God – in fact they are God.

 This Core experience is often described as enlightenment.
 It can also be described as naked awareness.
 This is because what we usually know of self has become “undressed”.
 What that means is that what we usually call self has dropped away.